It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 Decomposing food tends to be acidic, so the addition of wood ash (which is alkaline) helps balance everything out.

-We tend to have very acidic soil, the wood ash is the ideal supplement to our vegetable garden to balance and raise the pH.
+We tend to have very acidic soil, it’s an ideal supplement to our vegetable garden to balance and raise the pH.

 It is best to get a test your soil PH to see what type of soil you have before adding any amendments.